Pigeons Don't Mind The Lexington Snow

 Why Pigeons Don't Fly South

-Pigeons are hardy birds that can tolerate the snow.
+Pigeons in Lexington are hardy birds that can tolerate the snow.
 In the winter, they actually create a winter coat for themselves.
 This helps them make it through cold winter nights.
 They also don't possess a migration gene.
 There is no biological clock telling them to get out of Lexington before it snows.

 Okay.
 They stick around.
 But what do those pigeons eat all winter?
 They survive on many things.
 They'll eat seeds from bird feeders.
 They'll eat french fries that people throw or drop onto the ground.
 And they'll get into dumpsters to feed on corn and other starchy vegetables that give them the energy they need to stay warm.
 This last one can expose them to harmful bacteria and make them a danger to us.